-A child with anxiety Parents and carers difficulties may might notice their child seek reassurance clings to them asks for help with things often they can do for themselves avoid situations doesn't want to get ready they feel worried for school won't go to sleep without or scared about a parent or carer try to get others to asks, "will you do it do the things they for me?" a lot asks, "will you tell them are worried about for me?" tell you they have often complains of stomach physical pains pains or headaches dislike taking risks or trying new things worries a lot about doing things right prefers to watch others rather than have a go have lots of fears is scared of the dark, dogs, injections, being alone, germs, tests get upset easily often cries over small things complains, "he's teasing me," a lot have lots of worries. always sees the dangerous always sees the dangerous side of everything.
+Parents and carers might notice their child...

+- · clings to them

+- asks for help with things they can do for themselves

+- doesn't want to get ready for school

+- won't go to sleep without a parent or carer

+- asks, "will you do it for me?" a lot

+- asks, "will you tell them for me?"

+- often complains of stomach pains or headaches

+- worries a lot about doing things right

+- prefers to watch others rather than have a go

+- is scared of the dark, dogs, injections, being alone, germs, tests

+- often cries over small things

+- complains, "he's teasing me," a lot

+- always sees the dangerous side of everything.